shidel/FDI/README.md

         FDINS001    Transfers system files if OSYS is "y".

 ### Other batch files.

         FDCTRLC.BAT Code that is executed anytime the user presses CONTROL-C at a vchoice or vpause.
 Provides 3 options, Return to where you were, exit to dos or switch to/from advanced mode.

-                    You do not "CALL" FDCTRLC.BAT" you pass control to it and provide the batch file and options you wish to maintain if the user does not quit.
+                    You do not "CALL" FDCTRLC.BAT you pass control to it and provide the batch file and options you wish to maintain if the user does not quit.
 The best example of this is STAGE004.BAT can return to itself in two separate places.